Concordium/concordium-node/docs/data-storage.md

    state this database is never read by the node, only by external services such as the wallet-proxy.

-The **tree state** is stored in an LMDB database with 4 **stores** corresponding to the 4 different items that are stored.
+The **tree state** is stored in an LMDB database with 5 key-value **stores**.
+Three of these store blocks, finalization records and the status of finalized transactions.
+A fourth indexes blocks by height.
+The remaining store is used for database metadata.
 LMDB is a simple key-value store, so it only supports lookups by the specified index, and traversals.
 It does not support any additional queries.

 The **block state** is stored in a simple file in an ad-hoc way defined by the implementation.
 Sharing is used so that storage does not grow too quickly.
 For